krkn-chaos/krkn/README.md

 ### Chaos Testing Guide
 [Guide](docs/index.md) encapsulates:
 - Test methodology that needs to be embraced.
-- Best practices that an OpenShift cluster, platform and applications running on top of it should take into account for best user experience, performance, resilience and reliability.
+- Best practices that an Kubernetes cluster, platform and applications running on top of it should take into account for best user experience, performance, resilience and reliability.
 - Tooling.
 - Scenarios supported.
 - Test environment recommendations as to how and where to run chaos tests.
 - Chaos testing in practice.

-The guide is hosted at https://redhat-chaos.github.io/krknChoas.
+The guide is hosted at https://krkn-chaos.github.io/krkn.

 ### How to Get Started